PaulDMooney/angular-config-blog/blog2.md

 For example:
 TODO: Need sample code of HttpClient call.

 This is nice and clean, and avoids [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) complications and issues.

 How do we achieve this?
-With [Reverse Proxies](https://www.nginx.com/resources/glossary/reverse-proxy-server/)
+With [Reverse Proxies](https://www.nginx.com/resources/glossary/reverse-proxy-server/).

-Let's look at the scenario where your backend API server sits at `http://myinternalhost:8080/api` and we the app to be able to make requests only to `/api`, here's how you can configure reverse proxies for development and when deployed:
+Let's look at the scenario where your backend API server sits at `http://myinternalhost:8080/api` and we want the app to be able to make requests only to paths starting with `/api`.
+Here's how you can configure reverse proxies for development and when deployed:

 ### Proxy Server during Development
 When a project is generated using Angular CLI it uses [webpack](https://webpack.js.org/) (at least at the time of writing this) which includes a [dev server](https://webpack.js.org/configuration/dev-server/) that hosts the app and watches for changes when we run `ng serve` (or `npm start` if you're using the Angular CLI defaults).
 This server also includes a reverse proxy which can be configured via proxy.conf.js or proxy.conf.json file.
 You can read more about it in the [Angular CLI repo](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md).
 I prefer the 'js' version of the file since it gives us more flexibility.